posabsolute/posabsolute/README.md

 ### About my open source projects

 Once upon a time, I was a very active open source contributor.
-While I am proud of my contributions, most of these projects are older and do not use modern best practices.
+I am proud of that work, but most of it is old enough that you should not copy its practices.

-After a few quiet years (my previous attempt, [Inker2](https://github.com/posabsolute/inker2), a small Typescript email delivery service, was never completed), [Zork UI](https://github.com/posabsolute/zork-ui) brought me back to shipping open source in 2026.
+After a few quiet years (my previous attempt, [Inker2](https://github.com/posabsolute/inker2), a small Typescript email delivery service, never got finished), [Zork UI](https://github.com/posabsolute/zork-ui) brought me back to shipping open source in 2026.

-I also created and maintained for a couple of years one of the most popular [jQuery form validation](https://github.com/posabsolute/jQuery-Validation-Engine) libraries; it was launched on Google Code in 2011.
+I also created and maintained one of the most popular [jQuery form validation](https://github.com/posabsolute/jQuery-Validation-Engine) libraries.
+It launched on Google Code in 2011 and followed me around for years.